 - You could suffer a stroke that prevents you from some of the physical aspects of your practice, but still enable you to consult or teach.

-- The treatment for cancer may prevent you from handling some or all of your medical duties.
+- Cancer treatment may prevent you from handling some or all of your medical duties.

 - A cardiac episode could keep you out of practice for several months or longer.

-- Chronic back pain, arthritis, or carpel tunnel syndrome could limit the number of patients you can see or how many procedures you can perform.
+- Chronic back pain, arthritis, or carpal tunnel syndrome could limit the number of patients you can see or how many procedures you can perform.